Vision for P.E. at TAB:

-Physical Education (PE) is vital part of the curriculum where children develop their skills and knowledge through a range of sports.
-They also learn about improving health and looking after the body.
+Physical Education (PE) is a vital part of the curriculum, where children develop their skills and knowledge through a range of sports.
+They also learn about improving their health and looking after their body.

-Children take part in two hours of Physical Education (45 minutes) and Games (1 hour and 15 minutes) each week.
+Children take part in two hours of Physical Education each week.
 They learn new skills and develop existing techniques in order to take part in a range of different sporting disciplines.
 At Thomas A Becket Junior School, we aim to make learning fun and exciting by providing opportunities for all pupils to enjoy Physical Education in a safe but challenging way.
-During individual events such as Gymnastics, Dance and Athletics, pupils learn how to analyse performance, improve technique and challenge themselves.
-When taking part in Invasion Games (Football, Rugby, Netball, Hockey and Basketball), pupils work as part of a team, learning to communicate with others, cooperate and develop their leadership skills.
+During individual events such as gymnastics, dance and athletics, pupils learn how to analyse performance, improve technique and challenge themselves.
+When taking part in invasion games (football, rugby, netball, handball and basketball), pupils work as part of a team, learning to communicate with others, cooperate and develop their leadership skills.
 Our outstanding facilities include a range of indoor and outdoor playing surfaces.

-Learning and coaching are also supported by the addition of Information Technology such as video cameras, tablets and handheld devices.
+Learning and coaching are also supported by the addition of information technology such as video cameras and tablets to analyse performance.

 Spiritual, Moral, Social and Cultural Development & British Values within Physical Education Learning

 Examples of Spiritual, Moral, Social and Cultural Education in PE and Games include:

 The PE teaching in school is based around a model of practice, challenge, development and excellence.
 PE lessons take place each week for a total of 2 hours: one hour indoors, another hour outdoors.